cdGuilherme/blog-preview-card-challenge/README.md

 With this project I was able to learn about using custom fonts using CSS as well as using media query.
 I also experimented using CSS Flexbox.

 During this project I had trouble when spacing elements evenly inside the content div when using p and h1 elements.
-After experimenting with my code for a while, what worked for me was using the following css code:
+After experimenting with my code for a while, what worked for me was using the following CSS code:

 ```css
 .content {